pmuens/awesome-serverless/README.md

 - [Intro to the Serverless Framework](http://codemore.teachable.com/p/serverless-framework-node) - Introduction course for the Serverless Framework.
 - [ServerlessLab](https://serverlesslab.com) - Effective serverless, AWS Lambda and Node.js training.
 - [Serverless Applications with AWS](http://bit.ly/serverless-apps-aws) - Introduction course with AWS and Serverless Framework.
 Build a production like app using the most common AWS Serverless services.
+- [Event Gateway Workshop](https://github.com/serverless/event-gateway-workshop) - Learn what the Event Gateway is, how it works and build your first event-driven multi-cloud application.

 ## Professional services